Mahmoud-Ameen/Design-Patterns/StrategyPattern/StrategyPatternGuide.md

 - **Dynamically Select Abilities**: The player can dynamically switch between abilities based on the situation.

 - **Performing Attacks**: When an attack is initiated, the `Character` class calls the `performAttack()` method on the selected strategy.

+You can find a java implementation as well as the UML diagram for this example in the `Game` subdirectory.
+You can also find another use case for the Strategy Pattern in the `ImageStorage` subdirectory.